igutekunst/ooc/README.rst

        }
        printf("\n");

-Note: The ooc library does not support referencing counting, and as such, allocates lots of memory that we don't free.
-Notable examples are temporary variables used to make calculations, and because almost all ooc functions require ooc objects as arguments.
+Note: The OOC library does not support referencing counting, and as such, allocates memory that we don't free.
+Notable examples are temporary variables used to make calculations.
+This is because almost all OOC functions require OOC objects as arguments.

-In the future, referencing counting will make avoiding memory leaks much easier.
+In the future, referencing counting will make it easier to avoid memory leaks.

 Full Source Code
 ++++++++++++++++